Making mistakes is something we’re all good at.

 Again, it’s important to reinforce the importance of thinking outside of yourself.
 Put yourself in the recipient’s shoes to understand how they are feeling and acknowledge that.

-The absolute worst tact to take Is an inward -focused, “woe is me” approach.
+The absolute worst tact to take Is an inward-focused, “woe is me” approach.
 In other words, think about “them” and not you.

 Often the best way to think about them and not you is to restate or assume what it is that they are thinking or feeling.

-By showing empathy you will appear thoughtful, reflective and sincere.
-This is a good time to present a simple explanation for what you think or know went wrong.
+Present a simple explanation for what you think or know went wrong.

 When expressing empathy, make sure to write an email that connects on a personal level.